acc1729/anethaathira/characters/people.md

 In times of great struggle he can bring these visions back to the front of his mind, reliving the trauma in exchange for the ability to see beyong the veil again, allowing him the gift of truesight, and the power to clamp any teleportation near him.
 These moments are scene as furious, psychotic episodes, and his feriocity during them has led to rumors of insanity.

+## Laris

+### Region: Plane of Earth
+### King of Dwarves

+Laris is the current king of the Plane of Earth.
+He rules with an iron fist, and has greatly increased the stature of the Plane of Earth.
+The grey lizardfolk violently claimed the throne from the previous monarch.

+## Lauv

+### Region: Plane of Earth
+### Iron Fist

+Lauv is a woman born to the deep ring of the Plane of Earth She rarely appears publically, so few details are known about her.
+Lauv has bonded to the legendary weapon Punishment.
+She is currently employed by Laris, the king of the Dwarves as his enforcer.
+Lauv Has gained the favor of Komra through her unquestioning loyalty to her sovereign.

 ## Liam

 ### Region: Tetoco